notmarek/KoboTolinoFindings/README.md

 - Conversion fw for Clara BW/Coulour is at `https://ereaderfiles.kobo.com/firmwares/kobo12/May2024/tolino-qt5-qt6-update-5.0.175773/KoboRoot.tgz`
 - You will not be able to use the built in update mechanism unless you switch to tolino inside dev settings, you will instead have to sideload all updates manually by placing them inside `/mnt/onboard/.kobo` folders

-# Enabling devmodeon on latest firmware
+# Enabling devmode on 5.x firmware
 - Drop the [Kobo.tgz](https://github.com/notmarek/KoboTolinoFindings/raw/refs/heads/master/Kobo.tgz) file into `/mnt/onboard/.kobo`
 - After the update applies search `devmodeon` - devmode should be enabled :)